shoppeal

 Stored injection: Attacker stores malicious content in a database or knowledge base that the LLM later retrieves.

-If you're implementing your own injection detection, here are the key patterns to detect:
+If you are implementing your own injection detection, here are the key patterns to detect:

 INJECTION_PATTERNS = [